 How does the program work?

-The goal is to provide customers with disabilities a successful recreation experience in the least restrictive environment while working towards independent leisure participation
+The goal is to provide customers with disabilities a successful recreation experience in the least restrictive environment (the general recreation environment versus disability only type camps; or the RECPAC Targeted Inclusion camp sites – already supported by additional Inclusion Staff) while working towards independent leisure participation.

-Upon request, the ADA/Inclusion Coordinator will review a number of factors for a customer with a disability before determining whether or not the placement of a leisure coach is needed to help facilitate a successful experience.
-These factors include feedback from the parent, classroom teacher or group home staff, and the availability of leisure coaches.
-In addition, 10 days advance notice is preferred.
-Customers with disabilities participating in the self-contained programs (disability only) are not eligible to receive the leisure coaching service.
+All customers must be able to meet the FCPA Code of Conduct.
+The ADA/Inclusion Coordinator will review the customer’s accommodation needs and the profile form before determining the need for the placement of an LC to help facilitate a successful experience.
+In addition to the profile form, factors can include feedback from the parent, classroom teacher or group home staff.
+Advanced notice is preferred to ensure appropriate communication is attained throughout the system.
+Customers with disabilities participating in the self-contained programs (disability only) are not eligible to receive the LC service.

 How long can I expect to receive the support of a leisure coach?